jmbarbone/barbone-cv/README.md

 * Switched the `what` and `with` columns in bibliography entries to highlight the position over the company and degree over institute, etc
 * Applied a renaming function for author names
-* Adjusted the lua bolding script to account for my middle initial
+* Adjusted the `lua` bolding script to account for my middle initial and maintain the appropriate comma
 * Small modification to the apa-6 cv `et-al-min` to not shorten author of current references